 The height of high-rise buildings varies from place to place, but usually, a high-rise building has at least four stories.
-In the U.S, a building consists of at least seven stories considered a high-rise building, while in India, a building with at least four stories is considered a high-rise building.
+In the U.S. a building consisting of at least seven stories is considered a high-rise building, while in India, a building with at least four stories is considered a high-rise building.

 You can cool down your apartment without a high increase in electricity bills by using fans around your apartment.

 We have provided the pros and cons of ground and top floor apartments, but there are a few other things to consider when deciding the best floor to live on in an apartment building.
 Every floor has cons, but pros like closeness to amenities, pool, laundry rooms, and barbecues can outweigh the cons.

 Listen to your heart when making your decision, but make sure your decision is also based on information such as safety, convenience, and cost so that you are more prepared to determine which floor is best to live on in an apartment.

 Complete Guide to Living in a First Floor Apartment